arjmandi/purple/README.md

 It might seem cool to work on AGI, but it was also mad and unrealistic, starting from nothing and from nowhere.
 At that period, our data team at Eveince[^5] was working on graph neural networks to build a better representation of texts for better understanding of financial advice given by experts on the internet[^6]. and I was reading about and thinking about graphs networks.
 But then I came to the conclusion that graphs inherently and generally are not a good tool to represent behaviour when they represent data and vice versa [^7].

 This wasn't a step toward a design, rather a step toward removing designs that don't work.
 This led me to read more and search more where I found almost all of the available network architectures empty of characteristics I was looking for, but then again small lights in the path like this tweet from LeCunn kept me going.
+<p></p>
 <p align="center">
 <img src="/resources/Lecunn-tweet.png" width="600">
 </p>
-Studying Deepmind and OpenAI works has also made me draw some predictions over the next months, not to feel good about my predictions but to see if I was right and current architectures are not what I'm looking for, this might help me to find the design[^8].
+Studying Deepmind and OpenAI works has also made me draw some predictions over the next months, not to feel good about my predictions but to see if I was right and current architectures are not what I'm looking for, this might help me find the design[^8].

 On April 25th 2022, the ICLR 2022 was held.
 One of the most important events of introducing cutting-edge achievements in AI, sponsored by DeepMind, Google Research, Two Sigma, Microsoft, Meta, etc. (DeepMind's' overview of their papers for ICLR [^9]).
 And I started to see a convergence between my findings and what was reflected in the "Bootstrapped Meta-Learning[^10]."